 RA Selection Process Update

-• Currently the RA Selection Process takes two semesters.
-If you enter the next process in Fall 2024, and successfully complete the two-semester process (FA24/SP25) this will secure an invitation to the required HIED 302 class for Fall 2025.
-This will also make you eligible to be appointed as an RA in the Fall of 2025.
+- Currently the RA Selection Process takes two semesters.
+If you enter the next process in Fall 2025, and successfully complete the two-semester process (FA25/SP26) this will secure an invitation to the required HIED 302 class for Fall 2026.
+This will also make you eligible to be appointed as an RA in the Fall of 2026.

 Ready to learn more?

 If you want to join an amazing community at Residence Life we're ready to show you the way.
-Join us for a fall 2024 information session to learn more about the role and how to apply.
+Join us for a Fall 2025 information session to learn more about the role and how to apply.
 Attendance at an information session is required to begin the application process as a University Park RA candidate.
-Please check back periodically to this site for the dates, locations, and times for the Fall 2024 information sessions.
+Please check back periodically to this site for the dates, locations, and times for the Fall 2025 information sessions.
 If you are interested in becoming an RA at a Commonwealth campus please connect with your local Residence Life office.

 Why become a RA?